SooryaGeorge7/Paint-In-Cafe/README.md

 ---

 ### Manual Testing

 #### Testing User Stories(UX)

 #### Owner's Goals
 * To be able to view the site on different device sizes.
   * Responsiveness was achieved though media queries and chrome dev tools were used to help inspect the site in varying sizes.
 * To allow potential customers to find out about Paint-In Cafe and where its located.
   * The footer contains information about location.The location section in the footer also has a maps button that will direct you to google maps location.
+  * Social media links allows the website to reach more customers.
+* To allow potential customers learnabout the concept of the cafe and understand what they need to do to visit.
-The home page has a text overlying the background video that asks the site visitor a question and the button below says "learn more".
+  * The home page has a text overlying the background video that asks the site visitor a question and the button below says "learn more".
 If you click on the button, the site will take the visitor to the concept section of home page where the visitor can learn more about Paint-in Cafe.
-* To allow potential customers learnabout the concept of the cafe and understand what they need to do to visit.
   * In the section under the heading "How does it work?", There are 6 divs that contain headings and information that the website visitor most likely would want to know more about.
 Eg: Bookings, experience, cafe.
   * Gallery shows a few images from the cafe and experience so that the visitors know what to expect before visiting.
 * To ensure visitors have access to contact details incase they have any questions with regards to the cafe.
   * Contact details are shown in footer of each page of website.
 * To ensure customers know exactly what they get out of the experience.
-  * Provide sufficient information about the experience, price of everything and also allow images of cafe and experence to be seen by potential customer.
+  * Provide sufficient information about the experience, price of everything and also allow images of cafe and experence to be seen by potential customer.This is shown in the concept section in Home page, menu section in cafe page and from the images in gallery page.
-* To allow customers to be able to book tables in case of events.
+* To allow customers to be able to book tables in case of events or are a group of 10+ people.
   * The navigation bar has an `Event Enquiry` page which takes visitors to a page that allows customers to fill in a form and submit the form.
 The page also has information as to when booking's are required.
+  *
 * To be able to view the site in dark or lightmode with ease.
   * The colors chosen for website have sufficient contrast and the website was tested for lighthouse score in darkmode as well.
 * To ensure that the visitor can easily navigate through the site.